There’s a 5% rise on the current energy rates coming in January, meaning the average home will pay £160 each month.

 Remember, the price cap figures are based on average use.
 If you use more than this average you’ll pay more, if you use less you’ll pay less.
 Plus, it can vary regionally so you’ll need to check where you live to see exactly what it’ll be for you.

-If you want to get a rough quick idea, you can add 5% to what you pay at the moment (multiply your current monthly bill by 1.05).
-This doesn’t take into account if you’ve got an accurate direct debit set-up but could give you a sense.
-If you want something a little more accurate, Money Saving Expert has a handy calculator to estimate what you’ll be charged.
-You’ll need figures showing your historical energy use, which can be found on your latest bill.
+If you want to get a rough quick idea, you can add 1.2% from what you pay at the moment (multiply your current monthly bill by 1.012).
+This doesn’t take into account the balance between unit and standing charges, or whether you’ve got an accurate direct debit set-up, but it could give you a sense.

 Will you pay more or less money with the new energy price cap?